 Where does my Bottom Line come from?
 I have mentioned about early experience and feelings of rejection but the answer is more complex.
 I think my Bottom Line developed initially from a very young age, if I was to pinpoint that age, I’d say it was around the age of 3.
 Seemingly simple things can have very profound and lasting effects on children, in my case I think there are 2 (possibly related) issues I faced as a 3 year, that have left me with the Bottom Line of feeling unacceptable.

 One of those issues I’m going to highlight is my habits around eating (possibly now recognised as an eating disorder).
 Certainly it’s not uncommon for children to develop a disliking for certain foods, there’s a classic “eat your greens” scenario which I know many people will have experienced.
 When I was about 3 years old, it seems, very quickly that I started to reject certain foods, mostly vegetables.
 That rejection at its most extreme, meant retching at the dinner table in front of everyone and crying.
 The reaction to this, by young parents from a traditional working class background where money and food is scarce, was, I think, anger and aggressive communication (or even behaviour in the act of trying to physically force me to eat the food).
-What I don’t think I got was acknowledgement and understand of why I was like this but then, it’s difficult to do so with a 3 year old who doesn’t have the language to comprehend what’s happening to them, let alone explain it.
+What I don’t think I got was acknowledgement and understanding of why I was like this but then, it’s difficult to do so with a 3 year old who doesn’t have the language to comprehend what’s happening to them, let alone explain it.
 My thoughts on this now is that if a child goes through this, the healthiest thing is to accept it’s happening, give them a comfort zone, show them love and care then introduce the foods bit by bit.
 In hindsight, I think the reason for my rejection of the food, initially, was simply down to smell, taste and texture, something about those foods was too intense for me.
 I have considered the possibility of autism here because it fits but it’s difficult to say for sure.
 I didn’t get comfort and care around my eating habits, I felt powerless over myself and I was in full view of everyone.
 The reactions of my parents, family members and others I think had the effect of making feel I was wrong, eating the food is normal, I should be able to do it, whether I like it or not I must eat, I should eat it, my parents have worked hard to provide the food that I’m refusing to eat, they may not like it either, I should eat it too, so “get it down you”.
+I think my parents may have felt invalidated themselves, as it seemed like I was rejecting their care.

 The result of all of this trauma around food was that I feared eating meals and I felt unacceptable and wrong (my Bottom Line).
 Whenever I knew a meal was coming up, I became very afraid, defensive and/or withdrawn.
 I also felt I had no power at all, it was inevitable and of course my behaviour around eating would add to the experience being traumatic when the inevitable happened.
 I felt trapped by doing something fundamental to my wellbeing and by people who were responsible for me, the most important people to me who were supposed to be there to care for me but were instead trying to make me do something that traumatised me.
 Another result of all of this was that I would fear eating around anyone because the trauma around food would happen, for example, when I visited friends and ate there.
 My mum started explaining to people that I don’t eat vegetables, which made me feel worse, I was being singled out, I was a ‘freak’ who should just get over it and get on with it.
 The result of feeling like a freak was to withdraw even more.